prysmex/json_schema_form/README.md

  - JsonSchemaForm::JsonSchema::Object
  - JsonSchemaForm::JsonSchema::String

-#### form:
-Inherits from `JsonSchemaForm::JsonSchema::Object`, but adds some features used by forms and validations powered by Dry::Schema [dry-schema](https://dry-rb.org/gems/dry-schema)
- - JsonSchemaForm::Form

 #### field:
-These classes are used by JsonSchemaForm::Form to define its properties or 'fields'
+These classes are used by JsonSchemaForm::Form to define its properties or 'fields', they inherit from JsonSchemaForm::JsonSchema::... classes.
  - JsonSchemaForm::Field::Checkbox
  - JsonSchemaForm::Field::DateInput
  - JsonSchemaForm::Field::Header